For inquiries about our ear care and ear cleaning services, you can reach us at 07939348616 to discuss how we can help improve your hearing health.

-Expert Ear Care Services In Your Own Home
+Expert Ear Care Services In Your Own Home In West Cornwall

-Apply 3-5 drops in the ear/ears at least 3 times a day.
-Allow the drops to soak in for a few minutes by tilting your head or lying down, before gently wiping away any excess oil from the outer ear.
+Use olive oil-based ear drops for 3-5 days prior to your appointment to help soften the wax.
+Apply 3-5 drops in the ear or ears at least 3 times a day.
+Allow the drops to soak in for a few minutes by tilting your head or lying down, then gently wipe away any excess oil from the outer ear.

 MICRO-SUCTION

 A gentle suction device is used to precisely remove the earwax.
+This method is quick and generally requires less aftercare, making it an efficient choice for maintaining hearing health.

 IRRIGATION

-Suitable for soft or loose earwax but not recommended for those with ear infections, perforated eardrums or a history of ear problems.
+A controlled stream of warm water is used to flush out earwax.
+This technique is suitable for soft or loose earwax but is not recommended for individuals with ear infections, perforated eardrums, or a history of ear problems.
+This procedure is what was previously provided at your local NHS practice.

 MANUAL REMOVAL